Right-wing terrorism: Reconstruction era

-Pre-2001
+Civil rights movement

 According to American political scientist George Michael, "right-wing terrorism and violence has a long history in America".
 In the aftermath of the Brown v.
-Board of Education decision (1954), members of a resurgent Ku Klux Klan waged a campaign of terrorism against blacks, civil rights activists, Jews, and others.
-Klansmen bombed the 16th Street Baptist Church in Birmingham, Alabama, in 1963, killing four African American girls and injuring 14–22 others, and they also committed other murders, including those of James Chaney, Andrew Goodman, and Michael Schwerner (1963), Lemuel Penn (1964), Viola Liuzzo (1965), and Michael Donald.
+Board of Education decision (1954), members of a resurgent Ku Klux Klan waged a campaign of terrorism against black people, civil rights activists, Jews, and others.
+Klansmen bombed the 16th Street Baptist Church in Birmingham, Alabama, in 1963, killing four African American girls and injuring 14–22 others, and they also committed other murders, including those of James Chaney, Andrew Goodman, and Michael Schwerner (1964), Lemuel Penn (1964), Viola Liuzzo (1965), and Michael Donald.
 Between 1956 and 1963, an estimated 130 bombings were perpetrated in the South.

+1980s

 During the 1980s, more than 75 right-wing extremists were prosecuted for acts of terrorism in the United States, they carried out six attacks.
 In 1983, Gordon Kahl, a Posse Comitatus activist, killed two federal marshals and he was later killed by police.
 Also that year, the white nationalist revolutionary group The Order (also known as the Brüder Schweigen or the Silent Brotherhood) robbed banks and armored cars, as well as a sex shop, bombed a theater and a synagogue and murdered radio talk show host Alan Berg.

+Oklahoma City bombing

-The 19 April 1995 attack on the Murrah federal building in Oklahoma by Timothy McVeigh and Terry Nichols killed 168 people and it was the deadliest act of domestic terrorism in the history of the United States.
+On April 19, 1995, Gulf War veteran and anti-government extremist Timothy McVeigh detonated an ammonium nitrate bomb out of a Ryder rental truck next to the Alfred P. Murrah Federal Building in Oklahoma City, killing 168 people and injuring 680.
+It was the deadliest act of domestic terrorism in the history of the United States.
 McVeigh stated that it was committed in retaliation for the government's actions at Ruby Ridge and Waco.
+Terry Nichols, a friend of McVeigh, conspired in the plot to construct the bomb.

+Eric Rudolph

 Eric Rudolph executed a series of terrorist attacks between 1996 and 1998.
 He carried out the 1996 Centennial Olympic Park bombing – which claimed two lives and injured 111 – aiming to cancel the games, claiming they promoted global socialism and to embarrass the U.S. government.
 Rudolph confessed to bombing an abortion clinic in Sandy Springs, an Atlanta suburb, on January 16, 1997, the Otherside Lounge, an Atlanta lesbian bar, on February 21, 1997, injuring five and an abortion clinic in Birmingham, Alabama on January 29, 1998, killing Birmingham police officer and part-time clinic security guard Robert Sanderson and critically injuring nurse Emily Lyons.
 He was linked an extreme right-wing group.

+Jewish Defense League

 The Jewish Defense League is a Jewish religious-political organization in the United States, its stated goal is to "protect Jews from antisemitism by whatever means necessary".
 The FBI has classified it as "a right wing terrorist group" since 2001, and it has been designated as a hate group by the Southern Poverty Law Center.
 According to the FBI, the JDL has been involved in plotting and executing acts of terrorism within the United States.
 As of 2015, most terrorism watch groups classified the group as inactive.